jamestiotio/dbsys/project/lab3.md

 You will need to implement shared and exclusive locks; recall that these work as follows:

-*  Before a transaction can read an object, it must have a shared lock on it.
+- Before a transaction can read an object, it must have a shared lock on it.
-*  Before a transaction can write an object, it must have an exclusive lock on it.
+- Before a transaction can write an object, it must have an exclusive lock on it.
-*  Multiple transactions can have a shared lock on an object.
+- Multiple transactions can have a shared lock on an object.
-*  Only one transaction may have an exclusive lock on an object.
+- Only one transaction may have an exclusive lock on an object.
-*  If transaction *t* is the only transaction holding a shared lock on an object *o*, *t* may *upgrade* its lock on *o* to an exclusive lock.
+- If transaction _t_ is the only transaction holding a shared lock on an object _o_, _t_ may _upgrade_ its lock on _o_ to an exclusive lock.

-If a transaction requests a lock that cannot be immediately granted, your code should *block*, waiting for that lock to become available (i.e., be released by another transaction running in a different thread).
+If a transaction requests a lock that cannot be immediately granted, your code should _block_, waiting for that lock to become available (i.e., be released by another transaction running in a different thread).
 Be careful about race conditions in your lock implementation --- think about how concurrent invocations to your lock may affect the behavior.
 (you way wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html">
 Synchronization</a> in Java).

-***
+---

 **Exercise 1.**

 Write the methods that acquire and release locks in BufferPool.
 Assuming you are using page-level locking, you will need to complete the following:

-*  Modify <tt>getPage()</tt> to block and acquire the desired lock before returning a page.
+- Modify <tt>getPage()</tt> to block and acquire the desired lock before returning a page.
-*  Implement <tt>unsafeReleasePage()</tt>.
+- Implement <tt>unsafeReleasePage()</tt>.
 This method is primarily used for testing, and at the end of transactions.
-*  Implement <tt>holdsLock()</tt> so that logic in Exercise 2 can determine whether a page is already locked by a transaction.
+- Implement <tt>holdsLock()</tt> so that logic in Exercise 2 can determine whether a page is already locked by a transaction.

 You may find it helpful to define a <tt>LockManager</tt> class that is responsible for maintaining state about transactions and locks, but the design decision is up to